Will a Memory Optimizer Speed Up Your PC?

 Are Memory Optimizers Useful?

-Memory optimizers claim to "free up unused RAM," making it available for the applications and data that you are using.
+Memory optimizers claim to "free up unused RAM," making it available for the programs and data that you are actively using.
 You can verify that a memory optimizer actually makes more RAM available.
 The optimizer itself will show you in its graphical user interface, or you can look at Task Manager's Performance tab to see how much memory is available before and after running an optimizer.

 More free RAM is a good thing, isn't it?
 Well, actually, it isn't, when it's recovered by a memory optimizer.
 Optimizers recover RAM by forcing Windows' memory manager to push some contents of RAM out to the page file on your hard drive.